Jack Sholder’s controversial horror sequel continues to divide opinion

 Freddy’s Revenge.
 Anyone familiar with the A Nightmare on Elm Street series will surely recognise Jack Sholder’s 1985 sequel as something of an outlier, a film that seems to divide opinion like no other instalment.
 New Line Cinema’s first sequel has become an anomalous footnote in the series, derided by some and achieving diehard cult status among others.
 There are a plethora of reasons why Freddy’s Revenge has become a source of fascination all these years later, not least the plight of actor Mark Patton, who would fade into obscurity shortly after a film that should have been his big break.
 Patton is excellent as the film’s ‘final boy’ Jesse Walsh, the character’s struggles with sexual identity mirrored by the actor’s real-life struggles as a homosexual in a notoriously homophobic environment like Hollywood.
 The fact that the AIDS epidemic was in full swing during the mid-1980s, the disease becoming a dirty word that dehumanised and alienated homosexuals, certainly didn’t help in that regard.
-In an environment of fear and miseducation, anyone openly gay carried that stigma.
+In an environment of fear and miseducation, anyone openly gay carried a certain stigma.

 Patton, the self-proclaimed victim of “fag-bashing” from Freddy’s Revenge writer David Chaskin, would quit the industry following a critical backlash that became highly publicised, the subsequent fallout, and the negative impact it would have on his career going forward.
 A film like Freddy’s Revenge was the death knell for someone like Patton in such a sensitive sexual climate.
 With such an emphasis on sex appeal, it was commonplace for celebrities to mask their homosexuality, a movie labelled “the gayest horror film ever made” by gay publication The Advocate resulting in unwanted attention for an actor who had always been advised to remain firmly in the closet.
 Patton, who was diagnosed with HIV after turning 40, has since come to terms with Freddy’s Revenge and the fandom it would ultimately generate, a fact explored in the 2019 documentary Scream, Queen!
 My Nightmare on Elm Street, in which Patton is able to find a degree of closure, though his relationship with Chaskin will likely always be strained.

 Tackling the hysteria surrounding the AIDS epidemic was a novel and socially relevant idea back in 1985, and no character personified the disease quite like Fred Krueger, an elusive monster who thrived on the very essence of fear.
 But mainstream society wasn’t ready to be confronted with such issues under the guise of escapist entertainment, a fact that New Line executives would ultimately realise.
 Chaskin was quick to pass the buck, blaming the controversy on Patton’s overtly effeminate performance rather than a screenplay laced with gay subtext, something he was quick to refute.
 Sholder would also dodge responsibility, claiming to have not noticed anything even remotely gay about Freddy’s Revenge.
 “I feigned ignorance,” he wrote in an email to BuzzFeed News.
 “My movie was being outed and I didn’t know how I felt about that.”
 Chaskin would also claim that he was, “questioned by a couple of [New Line] execs who were genuinely quite surprised by the review and palpably worried about how it might affect box office,” which hints at a concerted effort on their part to suppress the whole issue.
-It would certainly make sense from a business perspective.
+It would certainly make sense from a commercial standpoint.

-In hindsight, it’s ludicrous to suggest that Freddy’s Revenge is not a commentary on homosexuality and the AIDS epidemic, and the word subtext, defined as ‘an underlying and often distinct theme in a piece of writing or conversation’, seems like a downplayed interpretation of what we see onscreen.
-The gay element is so overt and in your face it’s impossible to miss.
+In hindsight, it’s ludicrous to suggest that Freddy’s Revenge is anything but a commentary on homosexuality and the AIDS epidemic, the word subtext, defined as ‘an underlying and often distinct theme in a piece of writing or conversation’, a downplayed interpretation of what we see onscreen.
+The gay element is so overt and in your face that it’s impossible to miss.
 The relationship between Jesse and Krueger is teeming with sexual tension and innuendo, as is that of our protagonist and Robert Rusler’s Grady, the pair’s ‘bromance’ occasionally flirting with something more.
 There’s Jesse’s infamous dance, repeated shots of his sweaty torso, a sadomasochistic gym teacher and the kind of suggestive dialogue that smacks you on the butt with a wet towel.
 In one scene, Jesse turns up at Grady’s house and asks if he can keep an eye on him in case anything strange occurs.
 “I’m scared, Grady.
 Something is trying to get inside my body,” Jesse tells him.
 “Yeah, she’s female and she’s waiting for you in the cabana, and you wanna sleep with me?!”
-Grady replies.
 Gay subtext?
 In my movie?!
 Never!

 For all its kitsch, Freddy’s Revenge has some truly dark moments.
 In fact, with the exception of A Nightmare on Elm Street and New Nightmare, it’s probably the darkest in the series, featuring a version of Krueger who is less attuned to cute quip celebrity.
 The action itself may be questionable at times, but Freddy is a monster first and foremost.
 When he lingers on the fringes of Jesse’s sanity, all insidious shadows and guttural sadism, he’s a truly terrifying creation.
 There’s little time for humour where Krueger is concerned.